Form a Limited Liability Company in Indiana

 The first step you must take is to choose a new company name for your LLC.
 It must be a name that no other company has chosen to legally use.
 At the very least, it has to be a name that has not been used in the State of Indiana.

-For more detailed information on choosing a company name, check out this article: Is My Business Name Available?
-It is your choice whether you’d like to search for your name yourself or have SunDoc run your name search.
+It is your choice whether you’d like to search for your name yourself or have SunDoc run your name search or reserve your LLC name for you.
 We would be happy to do this for a small fee.
-You will also want to use the USPTO website to make sure there are no registered trademarks on the name of your choice.
+You will also want to make sure there are no registered trademarks on the name of your choice.

 2. Understand the LLC Organizer Requirement.